jmratcliff/Amazon_Vine_Analysis/README.md

 ## Overview

-Analysis of Amazon reviews for shoes sold to help the client make an informed decision around utilizing Amazon's Vine program.
+Analysis of Amazon reviews for shoes sold, to help the client make an informed decision around utilizing Amazon's Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 Analysis designed to determine if there is any bias toward favorable reviews from Vine members.